Dependency tracking for solution components

 There are three types of solution component dependencies:

-Internal dependencies are managed by Dynamics 365 for Customer Engagement apps.
+Internal dependencies are managed by Dynamics 365 Customer Engagement (on-premises).
 They exist when a particular solution component can’t exist without another solution component.

 Published dependencies are created when two solution components are related to each other and then published.
 To remove this type of dependency, the association must be removed and the entities published again.